Political Contributions and Public Procurement: Evidence from Lithuania

 Author(s): Audinga Baltrunaite

 This paper studies whether firms trade political contributions for public procurement contracts.
 Combining data on Lithuanian government tenders, corporate donors and firm characteristics, I examine how a ban on corporate contributions affects the awarding of procurement contracts to companies that donated in the past.
-Consistent with political favoritism, donors' probability of winning falls by five percentage points as compared to that of non-donor firms after the ban.
-Evidence on bidding and victory margins suggests that corporate donors might receive information on competing bids.
+Consistent with political favoritism, donors’ probability of winning falls by five percentage points as compared to that of non-donor firms after the ban.
+Evidence on bidding and victory margins suggests that corporate donors may receive auction-relevant information affecting procurement outcomes in their favor.
 I assess that tax payers save almost one percent of GDP thanks to the reform.

 Bank of Italy